 • Assessed Minnesota Gross Sales Fees and ACRRA Surcharge payments due to the MDA from sales reporting must be received and processed into your dealer license on or before January 31st.
 Allow time for US mail and the MDA processing.

 • All agricultural pesticide sales reports are submitted through an MDA online sales reporting application.
+Detailed instructions for online reporting can be found at How to File an Agricultural Pesticide Sales Report.

 • Agricultural pesticide sales reports and fee payments received after the January 31st deadline will be reviewed for enforcement and may be issued late penalty fees.
-This will also delay your license from being released.
+This will also delay your dealer license from being released.

 Preparing a Sales Spreadsheet for Importing